cdupont/CorentinDupont-WebPage/blog/drafts/2014-03-07-Religion-Self.md

 I think the current evolution of society, where religion is progressively diseappearing, is more or less like an adolescent crisis.
 We are giving up the old belief, and the shelter they provided, because our intelligence became strong enough to live with the incertainty and the absurdity.

+This is also the reason I don't like to discuss about religion with very religious people.
+I am under the impression I am hurting them: religion is like a confortable cocoon.
+Criticizing the religion is like taking away the cocoon from them: they will inevitably fight back for it.
+They will find any argument, no matter how absurd, to defend it.
+No reasonable discussion can take place.